 Toronto Blue Jays & Rogers Centre concerts

-Take me out to the ball game, or in this case, to Rogers Centre, where baseball fans and Taylor Swift concertgoers (November 14-16 and November 21-23, 2024) alike can take advantage of the sensory room, located behind the Fan Services desk in section 212.
+Take me to the ball game, or in this case, to Rogers Centre, where baseball fans and concertgoers alike can use the sensory room, located behind the Fan Services desk in section 212.

 Available for all concerts and Blue Jays games, this centre caters to sensory processing needs when a safe, soothing retreat is necessary.
 There are comfy bean bag chairs, weighted lap pads, a water bubble wall, quiet sensory games and cozy, relaxed vibes.